fcannizzohz/demo-hz-testing/documentation.md

 This guide shows you how to write unit/integration/component, in-JVM tests for Hazelcast clusters and clients using the `com.hazelcast.test.HazelcastTestSupport` base class for JUnit 4 tests, and the `com.hazelcast.test.TestHazelcastInstanceFactory` for JUnit 5 (Jupiter)–style tests.
+To create client instances, use `com.hazelcast.test.client.TestHazelcastFactory`; this class extends `com.hazelcast.test.TestHazelcastInstanceFactory` hence it can be used to manage both client and server instances.

 It covers creating mock clusters, injecting custom configurations, isolating tests, and cleaning up resources, with code examples and best practices.